-- · Managing Users

-- Managing Groups & VDC
+- Managing Users and Groups

 - Managing Permissions

 - Managing ACL Rules

-• Quota Management
+- Quota Management

 By default, the authentication and authorization is handled by the OpenNebula Core as described above.
-Optionally, you can delegate it to an external module, see the Authentication Guide for more information.
+Optionally, you can delegate it to an external module, see the External Auth Setup guide for more information.

-6.2 Managing Users
+6.2 Managing Users and Groups

 OpenNebula supports user accounts and groups.
-This guide shows how to manage users, groups are explained in their own guide.
+This guide shows how to manage both.
 To manage user rights, visit the Managing ACL Rules guide.